 Approximately 15,000 humpback whales were taken from the North Pacific from 1919 to 1987 (Tonnessen and Johnsen 1982; C. Allison, IWC unpubl.
 Data), and, of these, approximately 8,000 were taken from the west coast of Baja California, California, Oregon and Washington (Rice 1978), presumably from this stock.
 Shore-based whaling apparently depleted the humpback whale stock off California twice: once prior to 1925 (Clapham et al. 1997) and again between 1956 and 1965 (Rice 1974).
 There has been a prohibition on taking humpback whales since 1966.
-As a result of commercial whaling, humpback whales were formally listed as "endangered" under the Endangered Species Act (ESA) in 1973.
+As a result of commercial whaling, humpback whales were listed as "endangered" under the Endangered Species Conservation Act of 1969.
+This protection was transferred to the Endangered Species Act (ESA) in 1973.
 The species is still listed as "endangered", and consequently the California/Mexico stock is automatically considered as a "depleted" and "strategic" stock under the MMPA.
-The estimated annual mortality and injury due to entanglement (2.6/yr), other anthropogenic sources (zero), plus ship strikes (zero) in California exceeds the PBR allocation of 2.5 for U.S. waters.
-The 12 humpbacks that were entangled at sea and whose final status are unknown were either trailing pot or trap gear, buoys, or had netting wrapped around one or more body parts, and are considered seriously injured.
+The estimated annual mortality and serious injury due to entanglement (3.6/yr), other anthropogenic sources (zero), plus ship strikes (zero) in

+California exceeds the PBR allocation of 2.5 for U.S. waters.
 Based on strandings and at sea observations, annual humpback whale mortality and serious injury in commercial fisheries is greater than 10% of the PBR; therefore, total fishery mortality and serious injury is not approaching zero mortality and serious injury rate.
 The eastern North Pacific stock appears to be increasing in abundance.